petermacp/mlw.public.health.group/README.md

 All of the above, and you will also be expected to…

   - Develop your dissertation research.
-Your dissertation should have at least 3 substantial objectives that answer a big-picture research question that you have.
+Your dissertation should have at least three substantial objectives that answer a big-picture research question that you have.
 Much of your work will be done independently, but remember that others in Group (especially Peter\!) are there to help you when you need it
   - Help mentor interns and volunteers in the Group when they need it –